Your privacy is very important to us.

 - We use non-identifying and aggregate information to better design our website and to inform our decisions on where to offer a service.
 For example, we may tell a supplier that X number of individuals visited a certain area on our website, or that Y number of men and Z number of women filled out our registration form, but we would not disclose anything that could be used to identify those individuals.

-- Our newsletter is DOUBLE OPT-IN and requires confirmation of a valid email address.
-You may unsubscribe at any time.
+- You may unsubscribe from our Newsletter at any time by clicking unsubscribe at the bottom of every email.
 Email addresses are not displayed, sold or shared and importantly a name is not required.

 - Finally, we never use, display or share the personally identifiable information provided to us online in ways unrelated to the ones described above.